Home

 HOW MUCH OIL WAS SPILLED?

 During spill-response efforts, concern arose that sea turtles were in oiled sargassum mats that were lit afire to burn off the oil.
-During the week of June 28, the Center initiated litigation on multiple fronts to prevent the injury and death of sea turtles during controlled burn operations, which resulted in requirements for observers to rescue sea turtles from this unnecessary and brutal threat.
+During June 2010, the Center initiated litigation on multiple fronts to prevent the injury and death of sea turtles during controlled burn operations, which resulted in requirements for observers to rescue sea turtles from this unnecessary and brutal threat.
 Read more.

 2. The Obama administration.
 The actual exploratory drilling was approved by the Obama administration on April 6, 2009.